No Japanese New Year's feast would be complete without "Kuri Kinton", a striking dish made with golden sweet potato mash mixed with candied chestnuts.

 Instructions

-- Wash the sweet potato and cut into thick slices.
-Peel off the skin of each slice using a knife (not a peeler) to remove the fibrous edges.
+- Wash 500 g Japanese sweet potato and cut them into thick slices.
+Peel the skin off of each slice thickly using a knife (not a peeler) to remove the fibrous edges.

 - Transfer the slices to a saucepan and fill with cold fresh water until completely covered.
-Mix in turmeric (or place crushed gardenia pods in a tea infuser) and place the pan on the stove.
+Mix in ¼ tsp turmeric powder (or place crushed gardenia pods in a tea infuser) and place the pan on the stove.

 - Optional step: To make the sweet potato extra smooth, work the mash through a mesh sieve using a spatula.
 Transfer it back to the sauce pan.

-- Add the sugar while it's still warm and mix until it's dissolved into the mixture.
+- Add 60 g white sugar while it's still warm and mix until it's dissolved into the mixture.

-- Add the chestnuts on their own (don't add any more syrup) and mix until evenly distributed, stir over the heat for a further 1-2 minutes.
+- Add 200 g chestnuts in syrup on their own (don't add any more syrup) and mix until evenly distributed, stir over the heat for a further 1-2 minutes.

 - Transfer the mixture to a sealable container and allow to cool before storing in the fridge.